 skbio.tree.nni#

-Perform nearest neighbor interchange (NNI) on a phylogenetic tree.
+Perform nearest neighbor interchange (NNI) to improve a phylogenetic tree.

 Parameters: